ScripterKSG/JokeGeneration/README.md

 [**Google Drive Folder with all Model Checkpoints**](https://drive.google.com/drive/folders/1NVtKfN_jmsumBkP2It_XhCPaacA9rzB3?usp=drive_link)

 For an overview of the results, please see the pdf report.
 The hyperlinks in the report do not work from Github; you will have to download the pdf and then you'll be able to use the hyperlinks.
+Mistral was manually evaluated by 5 individuals to have the best performance by a significant margin.
+This result coincides with the fact that Mistral has the largest amount of parameters and was the best model for casual, informal langauge.

 ### Optimal model versions/checkpoints